About Project Play: Harlem

 East Harlem is the second model community initiative organized by the Aspen Institute's Sports & Society program, after Project Play: Baltimore.
-It is an effort in partnership with local leaders and is supported by the Harris Family Charitable Foundation, Laurie M. Tisch Illumination Fund and Mount Sinai Health Systems.
+It is an effort in partnership with local leaders and is supported by the Mount Sinai Health System, Harris Family Charitable Foundation, Laurie M. Tisch Illumination Fund.

 The focus of the effort will encompass the three-square mile span from 96th to 142nd street, with 5th Avenue to the West and the Harlem River to the East.
 To drive the effort, the partners and the Aspen Institute will:

 - Help stakeholders understand the State of Play for youth in the community through a custom report